CynthiaBarasa/PortfolioProjects/README.md

-This Portfolio Project Repository contains projects on Data Analysis
+This Portfolio Project Repository contains projects on Data Analysis and Machine Learning.

 This Repository will hold all of the code from the Portfolio Projects I create.